To get to know the programme and the admission requirements better, you can:

 The purpose of the motivation letter is to identify the applicant’s interest in teaching Russian as a foreign language and their willingness and suitability for postgraduate study and research.
 The motivation letter (4000-6000 characters with spaces, written in Russian) must be added to your online application by the application deadline (March 15).
-Important: please add your motivation letter as a pdf, as Dream Apply does not allow to type in more than 3000 characters.
+Important: please add your motivation letter as a pdf, as Dream Apply does not allow you to type in more than 3000 characters.

 The motivation letter should include:

-Applicants who received a positive score (at least 51 points) for the motivation letter will be invited to take part in admission interview.
+Applicants who received a positive score (at least 51 points) for the motivation letter will be invited to take part in the admission interview.

 The applicant must demonstrate: